8 Great Summer Hikes in Northern Virginia

 After your hike, reward yourself with a cooling visit to the Water Mine Family Swimmin' Hole.
 The popular water park features slides, floats, sprays, and a lazy river.
 There is also a carousel, playground, picnic area, and other fun for families to enjoy.

-Lake Fairfax has some of the best camping in Northern Virginia, perfect for a summer getaway close to home.
+Lake Fairfax also has some of the best camping in Northern Virginia, perfect for a summer getaway close to home.

 6. Scotts Run Nature Preserve, McLean

 One of the prettiest waterfalls close to Washington DC is the payoff for a short, but sometimes steep, hike at Scott's Run Nature Preserve.
 The waterfall cascades over a jumble of rocks and into the Potomac River at the end of this Fairfax County hike.
-The most direct trail to the waterfall crosses two streams on concrete pillars before descending a steep hill to the river.

-Take a longer loop hike on the Potomac Heritage Trail to enjoy shady woods and a beautiful view.
 Two free parking lots on Georgetown Pike provide access to the park.
 Keep in mind that the water is beautiful to see but not to touch.
-Scott's Run suffers from pollution (including sewage and urban runoff) and wading is also not allowed in the Potomac River.
+Scott's Run suffers from pollution (including sewage and urban runoff) and wading is not allowed in the Potomac River.

 The Scotts Run waterfall is incredibly popular on summer weekends and is sometimes overrun with people.
 In fact, the park suffers from off-trail hiking and littering, so the park service patrols and hands out citations regularly.
 Try to visit early in the day or on weekdays for a more peaceful setting.
 This is also one of the prettiest fall hikes in Northern VA.